Skip to main content

 2

-a) When boiling, add the linguine to the water and bring back to the boil.
+a) Meanwhile, add the linguine to your pan of boiling water and bring back to the boil.
 Cook until tender, 12 mins.

 b) Once cooked, drain in a colander and pop back in the pan.
 Drizzle with oil and stir through to stop it sticking together.